-SGWASA's water source is R.D.
+SGWASA's water source is the R.D.
 Holt Reservoir ("reservoir") located off Old Oxford Highway 75 just northwest of Butner, NC.
 The reservoir is a 2.2-billion-gallon surface water supply covering an area of approximately 374 acres.
-The reservoir is part of the upper Neuse river basin.
+The reservoir is part of the Upper Neuse River basin.
 The reservoir is nestled within a heavily forested watershed that helps to minimize outside impacts on the lake.
 The reservoir provides excellent seasonal non-contact (no swimming or water-skiing allowed) recreation such as fishing, boating, and picnicking.
 The reservoir provides over 13 million gallons of water for treatment each day.
-As you can see, the R.D.
+The R.D.
 Holt Reservoir is a valuable natural water resource for SGWASA and its customers.